Undergraduate Research Conference on the EU

-Past Conferences: Conference Journal, Previous Agendas
+Past Conferences: Conference Journal, Previous Agendas, 2021 Award Winners, Photos

-Publicity: Brochure, Poster
+Publicity: 2022 Brochure, 2022 Poster

 The primary purpose of this conference is to enhance undergraduate training in and knowledge of the European Union and US-European relations.
-In addition, the aim of the conference is to allow students with expertise in different areas to interact with each other as well as with faculty, foster intercampus cooperation, and recognize the excellent work achieved by students.
+In addition, the aim of the conference is to allow students with expertise in different areas to interact with each other as well as with faculty, foster inter-campus cooperation, and recognize the excellent work achieved by students.

 Topics and Paper Format

 Students may pursue a wide range of topics that reflect their interest, expertise, and past research.
 Topics may deal with any aspect of European integration or transatlantic relations.
 Papers can be about the EU, a particular country within the EU, or the EU’s relationship with outside countries.
-Final papers should be approximately 10-15 pages double spaced (not including references).
+Final papers should be approximately 10-15 pages double-spaced (not including references).
 Papers should not exceed 25 pages.
 Papers should be submitted using APA format (including tables, charts, figures, references, footnotes, and section titles).

 Students will present and discuss their research in a panel format, each panel being composed of three to five student papers.
 Each presentation will last about 10-15 minutes followed by questions and a discussion moderated by a faculty member.
 The conference will include a keynote address.
-At the conclusion of the conference, faculty participants will nominate and select the “best papers” of the conference.
+At the conclusion of the conference, faculty participants will nominate and select the best papers of the conference.
 Selected papers will be published in a special volume of conference proceedings.